 Running a tune, such as the JB4 or Cobb, will not increase the chances of your HPFP failing.
 Nor will any other performance part for that matter.
-Stock and tuned N54’s have both experienced these issues.
-Also, there doesn’t seem to be any correlation to a failed pump and how hard you drive the vehicle or whether you have a standard or automatic transmission.
+Stock and tuned N54s have both experienced these issues.
+Also, there doesn’t seem to be any correlation between a failed pump and how hard you drive the vehicle or whether you have a standard or automatic transmission.

-I know a mentioned earlier that most of these common issues are preventable.
-Well, unfortunately this one really isn’t.
+We mentioned earlier that most of these common issues are preventable.
+Well, unfortunately, this one really isn’t.
 But I promise most of the others are.
-HPFP failure seems to be related to the specific pump in your car, and is random in nature.
+HPFP failure seems to be related to the specific pump in your car and is random in nature.

 Replacement Part: https://www.bmwpartsfactory.com/GENUINE-BMW/9/13-51-7-616-446

 Replacement HPFP: ~$450 (plus install, don’t go to a dealership)

 While the high-pressure fuel pump failure might sound like a disaster, Wastegate rattle is by far the worst most common N54 engine problem.
 Typically, Wastegate rattle requires two brand new turbochargers, which is very expensive if you aren’t still under warranty.
 Read on to learn the symptoms of Wastegate rattle and learn how to mitigate the chances of it happening to your N54.

 What is an N54 Wastegate and Why is it Important?

 The Wastegate controls the outflow of exhaust gases away from the turbochargers.
 This regulates the speed at which the turbos spool and generate boost pressure.
 In simpler terms, the wastegate controls the maximum boost pressure created by the turbos, which protects both the engine and the turbochargers.